Justin-Tan/cymyc/README.md

 ## Related libraries / Acknowledgements

-We would like to acknowledge the authors of the [cymetric](https://github.com/pythoncymetric/cymetric) library ([Larfors et. al. (2022)](https://iopscience.iop.org/article/10.1088/2632-2153/ac8e4e/meta)), whose excellent work this library builds upon.
+We would like to acknowledge the authors of the [cymetric](https://github.com/pythoncymetric/cymetric) library ([Larfors et. al. (2022)](https://iopscience.iop.org/article/10.1088/2632-2153/ac8e4e/meta)).

 **Numerical metrics on Calabi-Yaus**